-Dor gave great credit to Kyle Kingsbury for working with ScyllaDB engineers conducting Jepsen testing against Scylla.
-“Now it’s safe to run LWT transactions with Scylla.”
+Dor gave great credit to Kyle Kingsbury for working with ScyllaDB engineers conducting Jepsen testing against ScyllaDB.
+“Now it’s safe to run LWT transactions with ScyllaDB.”

 Dor then revealed the roadmap for 2021.
 The first goals include moving towards better elasticity and maintainability.
 For instance, to be able to scale up or down by any number of nodes.
 And to make repairs a “fully solved problem.”